The Complete Guide to Electric Motorcycle Incentives and Grants [USA Edition]

 This is a pleasant surprise for EV enthusiasts all around.
 The credit was introduced in 2020 and was due to expire at the end of 2020.
 However, it was given a year-long extension back in February 2021.
 That being said, whether it will be extended again in 2022 is currently unclear.

 The latest $1 trillion electric vehicle infrastructure bill – which went into effect in August 2021 – doesn’t include any information on future electric vehicle tax credits.
-But, this is said to be addressed in a larger separate funding bill in the near future.
+But, this is said to be addressed in a larger separate funding bill in 2022.

 What Do You Need to Know?